wavemaker/docs/learn/app-development/custom-widgets/create-prefab-with-partials.md

 ## Need for Partials within Prefabs

-Until now, we did not allow users to create [partials](/learn/app-development/ui-design/page-concepts/partial-pages) inside Prefabs.
-The only page you have access to is the Main Page where all code exists.
-Due to this, the following problems can be seen:
-* Difficulty in maintainability and collaboration with others due to conflicts as and when the Prefab size keeps increasing.
-* Same Prefab can be used in both Web and Mobile applications, so wouldn't it be better to have a clear segregation between both of them ?
-* Use cases like [Data Table with Row Expansion](/learn/how-tos/how-to-configure-row-expansion-in-a-data-table) and [Page Dialogs](/learn/app-development/widgets/modal-dialogs/modal-windows-dialogs#page-dialog) are not possible in Prefabs.
+Prefabs allow higher levels of abstraction to be created facilitating customers to reuse functionality across their projects - both web, mobile.
+Prefabs in such cases include implementation of UI in accordance with form factor.
+Partials allow such functionality to be implemented in a Prefab using different partials that include functionality targeted towards a particular form-factor.
+Also, use cases like [Data Table with Row Expansion](/learn/how-tos/how-to-configure-row-expansion-in-a-data-table) and [Page Dialogs](/learn/app-development/widgets/modal-dialogs/modal-windows-dialogs#page-dialog) are possible with partials.

 ## Creating Partials

 As of Wavemaker 10.6.9, we have added support for Partials to be created inside Prefab projects.
 This allows Users to create even more powerful Prefabs.
-The following types of Partial Pages can be created.
+The following types of Partials can be created.

 ![PartialTypes](/learn/assets/partialTypes.png)